roeb/graphql-mesh-apollo-sample/README.md

 ```

 > You will see that here the correct header values are not passed like e.g. with query or mutation.

+6. The react app subscribes directly to the GraphQL mesh via websocket at startup.
+The subscription goes through to the Apollo server, but the connection parameters passed by the client do not follow.
+GraphQL Mesh does not resolve them correctly